 - Obtain a letter of invitation/offer of postdoctoral appointment from a McGill University faculty member (letter must indicate the total stipend amount).
 If you are receiving funding from a source outside of Canada, the source of funding and stipend should be indicated in the letter of invitation/offer.

 - The letter of invitation from the department should state that you are being invited as a postdoctoral fellow, as well as the duration of your postdoctoral appointment and the level/source of stipend that you will be receiving.
-You will use this letter in support of your application for a CIC valid work permit.
+You may use this letter in support of your application for a CIC valid work permit.

 - Complete the CIC work permit application and submit it to the Canadian visa office serving your home country.
 CIC provides a list of Canadian visa offices outside of Canada on their website.